ZE3kr/Full-Site-Cache-for-KeyCDN/readme.txt

 == About “Cache Enabler” plugin ==

-This plugin only caches the content on the KeyCDN’s Edge Servers but not on your origin server, so if you install another cache plugin and use both of them, can improve performance.
+This plugin only cache the content on the KeyCDN’s Edge Servers but not on your origin server, so if you install another cache plugin and use both of them, can improve performance.
 Now this plugin only works well with <a target="_blank" href="https://wordpress.org/plugins/cache-enabler/">Cache Enabler - WordPress Cache</a>.

 If you click “Clear Cache” on the admin bar, it will automatically clear KeyCDN Tag and also clear the cache of “Cache Enabler” plugin.